giovannirocci/paraphrasus-embedding-eval/README.md

 │   └── Main benchmarking code, for running predictions on the datasets using specified methods.
 ├── extract_results.py
 │   └── Script for extracting result of a benchmark.
-├── sample_llm.py
+├── lm_studio_templates
+|   └──templates.py
+|      └──Sample functions for making prediction functions using LM Studio
+|   └──paper_methods.py
-│   └── Sample script to run benchmarks using LM Studio, with the three prompt templates used in the paper.
+|      └──methods used in the paper to run benchmarks using LM Studio
+|   └──l70b_methods.py
+|      └──methods to run the benchmark using Llama3.3 70b Q8 and 8b Q4
 ├── logger.py
 │   └── Utility for managing logging: all events are logged both to stdout and to a local logs.log file.
+├── paper_config.json
+│   └── Benchmark configuration for the methods used in the paper.
+├── llama3_3_70b_config.json
+│   └── Benchmark configuration for running the benchmark using Llama3.3 70b Q8 and 8b Q4
 ```

 ## Reproducing the Experiments